 SBH regular surveys of senior global real estate executives consistently find that flexible office space remains an essential component of their long-term real estate strategy.
 In fact, many of these companies now expect Flex to play a bigger role in their portfolio strategies than before the pandemic, with the flex space now firmly established as the most desired construction service globally.

 Identify the appropriate operating model.

-Owners are already well aware of the variety of flexible space with operating models at their disposal, including leases with flexible operators; the formation of joint ventures and profit sharing; enter into management agreements; and establish their own platforms.
+Owners are already well aware of the variety of flexible space with operating models at their disposal, including leases with flexible operators; the formation of joint ventures and profit sharing; entering into management agreements; and establishing their own platforms.